 Although fibromyalgia is a chronic condition, its symptoms typically come and go.
 They can be mild at times, then so severe at others that they interfere with normal activities.
 Many kids with fibromyalgia can attend school regularly, but their abilities vary depending upon the severity of their symptoms.

 Most kids with fibromyalgia complain of widespread muscle pain, usually a dull or burning kind, but sometimes more of a shooting or throbbing pain.
-Widespread means the pain happens on both sides of the body, above and below the waist; it can range from mild to severe.
+Widespread means the pain occurs on both sides of the body, above and below the waist; it can range from mild to severe.

-Fatigue (tiredness) is another common complaint of kids with fibromyalgia.
+Fatigue is another common complaint of kids with fibromyalgia.
 Because of this, fibromyalgia can mimic the symptoms of a similar condition called chronic fatigue syndrome.
 Sometimes, a person can have both conditions, but they are separate syndromes.

 Fibromyalgia also usually causes sleeping problems that make getting a good night's sleep difficult.
 Some kids may have other sleep disorders like restless legs syndrome and sleep apnea.
 Poor sleep can also lead to waking up with body aches and stiffness that may improve during the day, then get worse at night.